haruiz/haruiz/README.md

 - 🚜 In the last 2 years, my research has been focused on solving problems in the field of agriculture using Machine Learning and Deep Learning.
 - 🔭 In my Ph.D., my research areas are:
-    - signal processing and computer vision
+    - Signal processing and computer vision.
     - Machine Learning, and Deep Learning.
-    - Remote sensing
+    - Remote sensing (UAV and satellite imagery processing).
-    - Geophysics tools (Ground Penetrating Radar)
+    - Geophysics tools (Ground Penetrating Radar).
-    - Mathematical simulation and electromagnetism
+    - Mathematical simulation and electromagnetism.

 - 🌱 I’m currently learning Jax and Transformers in my free-time.
 - 👯 Looking to collaborate in any open-source project related to the research areas mentioned above or with social meaning.
-- 🚀 Open-source projects: FalconCV, CVStudio and Rigging.js
+- 🚀 Open-source projects: FalconCV, CVStudio and Rigging.js.
-- ⚡ Fun fact: Before I went to school I wanted to be a soccer player
+- ⚡ Fun fact: Before I went to school I wanted to be a soccer player.

 ## 🏆 Recent achievements